lumigo-io/lumigo-kubernetes-operator/README.md

 You can customize the namespace name to use something other than `lumigo-system`, but this will make the rest of the instructions subtly wrong :-)

-You can verify that the Lumigo Operator is up and running with:
+You can verify that the Lumigo Kubernetes operator is up and running with:

 ```sh
 $ kubectl get pods -n lumigo-system